Birchcliffe Ranger Cabin

 History

-- This waterfront, log-sided, 16' x 20' cabin has an open-concept kitchen and dining area, two small bedrooms (one bedroom with a set of single bunks, and a second with a double and single bunk; no mattresses), and a table and benches.
-Brook Trout fishing is good in Birchcliffe Lake and is equally as good in Calm Lake which is a one-hour walk on the portage from the cabin.
+• This waterfront, log-sided, 16' x 20' cabin has an open-concept kitchen and dining area, two small bedrooms (one bedroom with a set of single bunks, and a second with a double and single bunk; no mattresses), and a table and benches.

-- Located on the south shore of Birchcliffe Lake, and surrounded by pine and tolerant hardwoods, this cabin is accessible by canoe only from Kawawaymog Lake Access Point and Kioshkokwi Lake – Kiosk Access Point.
-Plan on two days of canoeing to reach it, and be prepared to camp for at least one night in the Interior when travelling both to and from the cabin (separate permits required).
+• Located on the south shore of Birchcliffe Lake, and surrounded by pine and tolerant hardwoods, this cabin is accessible by canoe only from Kawawaymog Lake Access Point and Kioshkokwi Lake - Kiosk Access Point.
+Plan on at least two days of canoeing to reach it, and be prepared to camp for at least one night in the backcountry when travelling both to and from the cabin (separate reservation required).
 Note also, in low water conditions, Birchcliffe Creek becomes difficult to navigate by canoe.

 Ranger Cabin Regulations